 What is a basal cell tumour?

-Basal cell tumours are slow-growing.
-They may be benign (basal cell tumour) or low-grade malignant (basal cell carcinoma), thankfully, 90% of basal cell tumours in cats are benign.
-Malignant basal cell carcinomas rarely metastasise (spread to other parts of the body).
+Basal cell tumours may be benign (basal cell tumour) or low-grade malignant (basal cell carcinoma).
+The majority of feline basal cell tumours are benign and malignant basal cell carcinomas rarely metastasise (spread to other parts of the body).

 There is no known definitive cause; however, some possible causes include:

-Sun exposure – Basal cell tumours in humans are due to sun exposure.
+Sun exposure: Basal cell tumours in humans have been linked to sun exposure.